-There is no entity within the federal government responsible for coordinating agency efforts to analyze and respond to the strategic challenge of foreign innovation mercantilism in a holistic way.
-To fill this gap, the president should establish and staff a new national industrial intelligence unit, ideally within the existing National Intelligence Council, and charge it with developing a better process and structure to understand the specifics and long-term implications of other nations' economic development strategies so that the United States can respond more effectively.
-It would also develop approaches to better leverage and disseminate intelligence assets to boost the competitiveness of U.S. companies.
+There is no entity within the federal government responsible for coordinating agency efforts to analyze and respond holistically to the strategic challenge of foreign innovation mercantilism.
+To fill this gap, the president should establish and staff a new national industrial intelligence unit, ideally within the existing National Intelligence Council, and charge it with developing a better process and structure to understand the specifics and long-term implications of other nations' economic development strategies so the United States can respond more effectively.
+It should also develop approaches to better leverage and disseminate intelligence assets to boost the competitiveness of U.S. companies.